SpongePowered/SpongeAPI/README.md

     ./gradlew build
     ./gradlew

+A pre-commit hook is available that automatically checks and applies the license headers.
+To use it, copy it to .git/hooks

+    cp scripts/pre-commit .git/hooks

 Sponge is available under the MIT license.
 The license can be found in LICENSE.txt.

 Contributions must be licensed under the MIT license.